rajanand02/rajanand02.github.io/_posts/2014-03-08-Watchout-for-meteor.md

 share: true
 ---

-Few months back I read a blog post ["Why meteor will kill Ruby On Rail"](http://differential.io/blog/meteor-killin-rails){:target="_blank"}  by [Josh Owens](https://plus.google.com/102580086338708965582/posts){:target="_blank"} it was disturbing me so much because that was the time i started working on production level Rails applications so i gave it a try and created a simple [twitter follow application](http://twitter-login.meteor.com/){:target="_blank"} within few minitues by following [Sacha Greif's](http://www.smashingmagazine.com/2013/06/13/build-app-45-minutes-meteor/){:target="_blank"} tutorial..That was really cool i should admit that..
+Few months back I read a blog post ["Why meteor will kill Ruby On Rail"](http://differential.io/blog/meteor-killin-rails){:target="_blank"}  by [Josh Owens](https://plus.google.com/102580086338708965582/posts){:target="_blank"} it was disturbing me so much because that was the time i started working on production level Rails applications so i gave it a try and created a simple [twitter follow application](http://twitter-login.meteor.com/){:target="_blank"} within few minitues by following [Sacha Greif's](http://www.smashingmagazine.com/2013/06/13/build-app-45-minutes-meteor/){:target="_blank"} tutorial..That was really cool and mind-boggling..

-   I clearly know that Meteor is no way near Rails but still it has some killer features like full stack reactivity, latency compensation etc.. which would take at-least a couple of years to bring in rails core..I am not going to compare Meteor with Rails or start evangelizing it..However it is always good to learn various frameworks and use it based on the customer requirements,if you are going to build something big which involves high maintainability, Rails would be the appropriate choice without any doubts but if it is something small or a single page application in which real-time is the main criteria you can definitely go with Meteor..
+   I clearly know that Meteor is no way near Rails but still it has some killer features like full stack reactivity, latency compensation etc.. which would take at-least a couple of years to bring in rails core..I am not going to compare Meteor with Rails or start evangelizing it..However it is always good to learn various frameworks and use it based on the customer requirements..

+   If you are going to build something big which involves high maintainability, Rails would be the appropriate choice but if it is something small like a single page application in which real-time is the main criteria you can definitely go for Meteor..

 ### Meteor
 Meteor is a complete web stack built on top of Node.js for building real time web applications..It sits between app's database and its client and make sure that both are kept in sync..